 Furthermore, if you look at what most Chinese immersion schools are promising in terms of characters/words learned per year, there is no way your children will be at grade level in China or Taiwan.

 Here are some of the facts: most Mandarin Immersion schools in the US promise to teach your children 100-150 characters a year for 5-6 years.
 That is a range of about 500-900 characters at the end of their term, assuming 100% retention.
 Keep in mind, this does not even include writing characters.

 In Taiwan, for the 1st grade, they are expected to know 400-600 characters.
 By 2nd grade, they are expected to know 800-1200 characters.
 In China, by the end of 2nd grade, they are expected to know 1600 characters.

-To expect your children to be at grade level of native students is just not realistic.
+To expect your children to be on grade level of native students is just not realistic.

-2) Your children will be literate in Chinese at the end of the program.
+2) Your children will be literate in Mandarin at the end of IMmErsion School

-Even if your kid is in the Mandarin Immersion program for all 12 years of school, at the rate of 100-150 characters/words a year, even then, that is not enough to get to functional literacy.
+Even if your kid is in the Chinese Immersion school for all 12 years of school, at the rate of 100-150 characters/words a year, even then, that is not enough to get to functional literacy.